PatrickF1/fzf.fish/README.md

 ## Features

-Use `fzf.fish` to interactively find and insert the shell entities listed below into your command line. <kbd>Tab</kbd> to select multiple entries.
+Use `fzf.fish` to interactively find and insert the entities listed below into your command line. <kbd>Tab</kbd> to select multiple entries.
 If you trigger a search while your command line cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
-All searches include a preview of the entity hovered over so you can seamlessly determine if it's what you're looking for.
-The previews also make fzf.fish a handy browsing tool.
+All searches include a preview of the entity hovered over so you can seamlessly inspect it.
+The previews also make `fzf.fish` a handy browsing tool.

 ### File paths

 ![gif directory](../assets/directory.gif)

-- **Search input:** recursive listing of current directory's non-hidden files
+- **Fzf input:** recursive listing of current directory's non-hidden files
 - **Key binding and mnemonic:** <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F</kbd> (`F` for file)
 - **Preview window:** file with syntax highlighting, directory contents, or file type
 - **Remarks**